 All these issues create a need for anyone who abuses this substance to seek a marijuana addiction treatment program.
 While dabs are now part of many legal medical and recreational marijuana programs, if dabs are taking over someone’s life, it’s essential to seek help.

 Is Someone I Care About Dabbing Too Much?

 If you are asking yourself if you are dabbing too much, the answer is probably yes.
-If you didn’t think there might be a substance abuse issue with your dabbing, you wouldn’t even ask the question.
+You wouldn’t even ask the question if you didn’t think there might be a substance abuse issue with your dabbing.

 However, it can be more challenging to identify an addiction to marijuana dabs in a friend or family member.
-If you are unsure if you or someone you care about is dabbing too much, consider:
+If you are unsure if you or someone you care about is dabbing too much, consider the following: